lgilders/shopify-snippets/README.md

 ### Add a Secondary Hover Image
 For the collections page, this snippet will add a second image to be used on image hover.
 See this [documentation](https://help.shopify.com/en/themes/customization/collections/add-hover-effect-to-product-images) for more information.

+### Add Filtering
+For the collections page, this snippet will add filtering behavior based on product tags.
+See this [documentation](https://help.shopify.com/en/themes/customization/collections/filter-collections-with-product-tags) for more information.